 You could be asking yourself what is an unsecured credit card?
 Well, unsecured credit cards are some of the most common types of credit cards.
+They are for persons with no credit, poor credit, fair credit or bad credit.
 These are the type of credit cards which are not secured by collateral.
 Unlike secured loans, such as mortgages or even auto loans, Unsecured credit cards are not directly connected to property that a lender can seize if the card holder fails to fulfill his/her payment promise.
 This can be disadvantageous to hold an unsecured credit card and the following is a list of just a few of the disadvantages:

 Spending imaginary money

 For as much one can be in a position to spend money within the given limits, those limits can range from hundreds of dollars to thousands or even millions but the truth is that, the money spent may not even be there.
 When one use credit card, he/she might be using money they do not even have.
 This can lead one into a deep debt where they might not even recover since they might have spent much more money than they have in the account especially if the amount in one’s actual account is not able to pay off the debt at the end of the month.

 In comparison to interests on practically any other credit card, this has higher interest rates and the policies are not that friendly.
 In most cases, the interest rates charged on credit cards are on the range of then to twenty percent which is way much more than that of a savings account which is normally under the range of one percent interest.

 Dings your Credit